slaf-project/slaf/docs/benchmarks/bioinformatics_benchmarks.md

 ## **Metadata Filtering & Quality Control**

-SLAF provides **efficient metadata-only queries** that avoid loading expression data when only cell/gene metadata is needed, similar to using Polars or DuckDB for structured data queries.
+SLAF provides **efficient metadata-only queries** that avoid loading expression data when only cell/gene metadata is needed, similar to using Polars for structured data queries.

 ### Traditional Approach (Load Everything)